bitmovin/bitmovin-player-ios-analytics-adobe/BitmovinAdobeAnalytics/README.md

 ```
 2. `AdobeConfiguration`: This object is used to configure the Adobe analytics module.
 This can be used to configure if debugging should be enabled or not for the module.

-3. `AdobeAnalyticsDataOverrideDelegate`: This defines a protocol with menthods for calculating metadata to sent with Adobe analytics events.
+3. `AdobeAnalyticsDataOverrideDelegate`: This defines a protocol with menthods for calculating metadata to be sent with Adobe analytics events.
 A default implentation is provide by the module but it SHOULD be overridden by application to provide custom override methods for the values of fields of Adobe Media Analytics event data.
 A list of methods in the protocol and default values is provided below.

 ##### Media